prettygood236/prettygood236.github.io/_posts/Study/Data Structures and Algorithms/2022-01-31-fundamentals-of-data-structures.md

 #### 5.3.1 Adjacency List

-Adjacency List associates each vertex in the graph with the collection of its neighboring vertices or edges.
+<span style='background-color: #FFF190; font-size:1em'>*Adjacency List associates each vertex in the graph with the collection of its neighboring vertices or edges.*</span>

 ![Graph_Adjacency list and Matrix](/assets/img/data-structures-and-algorithms/graph_adjacency list and matrix.png){:width="650"}

 #### 5.3.2 Adjacency Matrix

-Adjacency Matrix is a two-dimensional array where each nested array has the same number of elements as the outer array.
-So it's basically a matrix of numbers where the numbers represent the edges.
+<span style='background-color: #FFF190; font-size:1em'>*Adjacency Matrix is a two-dimensional array where each nested array has the same number of
+elements as the outer array.*</span> So it's basically a matrix of numbers where the numbers represent the edges.

 #### 5.3.3 Incidence Matrix

 ![Graph_Incidence Matrix](/assets/img/data-structures-and-algorithms/graph_incidence matrix.png){:width="650"}

 Adjacency Matrix use both rows and columns to represent nodes.<br>
-But Incidence Matrix uses roads to represent nodes and the columns to represent edges.
+But <span style='background-color: #FFF190; font-size:1em'>*Incidence Matrix uses roads to represent nodes and the columns to represent edges.*</span>
 This means that we can have an uneven number of rows and columns.
 Each column will represent a unique edge.
 Also, each edge connects two nodes to show that there is edge between two nodes.